SpeciesFileGroup/install_taxonworks/development/native/macos.md

 Now `rake` should run tests.

-You may use `rake db:seed` to initialize the database for the development environment
+At this point you may use `rake db:seed` to initialize the database for the development environment, or, more typically, you'll load a snapshot of a dumped copy of the data with `rake tw:db:restore file=/path/to/dump.sql`.

 ### Start the servers